Skip to Content

 No, the DARB may not lower a discharge characterization decision.

 MJA has successfully helped service members upgrade their discharge characterization of service.
-If you believe your discharge or dismissal was unjust, erroneous, or warrants an upgrade, contact us today for your free consultation.
+If you believe your discharge or dismissal was unjust, erroneous, or warrants an upgrade, contact us today for your consultation.

 The post The Discharge Appeal Review Board (DARB): The DoD’s New, Final Appeal appeared first on Military Justice Attorneys.